fsfe/fsfe-website/docs/phase2.md

 5. Processes the file, and puts the result into the output dir with name `<name>.<lang>.<html>`.
 6. If the file name matches its parent directory name, IE it is in `<name>/<name>.<lang>.xhtml`, then generate an index symlink in the output dir.
 7. Generate symlinks from `<name>.<lang>.html` to `<name>.html.<lang>`, for [Apache Multiviews](https://httpd.apache.org/docs/current/content-negotiation.html) (how we handle choosing pages based on user browser language)
 8. Using some somewhat advanced XSL wizardry, Phase 2 is also able to build RSS and ICS files from XML data.
-The process of selecting stylesheets etc is the same as for XHTML>
+The process of selecting stylesheets etc is the same as for XHTML.
 9. Copies over any static files that are needed, like images, PDFs etc.

 After phase 2 is over we have a copy of all sites built.
 If the site was not staged then it is in the target directory if it was staged, then it is in the staging directory.